 In a surprising move, the US TTB announced today (Dec.
 28th, 2020) they will soon expand the set of “standards of fill” for wine and distilled spirits.
-While this sounds bureaucratic and sleep inducing, its huge news for distilled spirits enthusiasts (including my rum geek friends), who will benefit from more access to bottlings which previously couldn’t be imported into the US
+While this sounds bureaucratic and sleep inducing, its huge news for distilled spirits enthusiasts (including my rum geek friends), who will benefit from more access to bottlings which previously couldn’t be imported into the US.
+Indeed, many had seen similar products abroad, thanks in part to freight shipping to Germany and other European countries, but to see this change coming into the US is incredible.

 I’ve written about this topic previously, but in brief, the US government (the TTB) only allows spirits to be sold in certain size containers (“standards of fill”):